 I am a documentary filmmaker, educator, and freelance videographer based in Portland, Maine.

-My current documentary project (Tomorrow’s Ideas) follows a group of young people as they create art and organize around social issues in their collective, Kesho Wazo.
-I am currently in the middle of shooting.
+My current documentary project, WAZO:IDEA, follows a group of young people as they create art and organize around social issues in their collective, Kesho Wazo.
+I am currently editing.
 My last documentary short, The Song of the Broad Axe, follows eight Mainers who have interesting relationships with axes.
 My short, Something Different, about a grist-mill operator, screened at the Maine International Film Festival, among others.

 Most of my freelance work is focused on telling short, documentary-style stories about higher education.
 Recently, I’ve produced several short videos for the Colby Center for the Arts and Humanities and the Goldfarb Center at Colby.

 You can find me on Instagram or email me erineileen9(@)gmail.com.